Can Desktop Metal Inc. (DM) Remain Competitive?

-Desktop Metal Inc. (NYSE:DM) went down by -0.61% from its latest closing price compared to the recent 1-year high of $34.94.
-The company’s stock price has collected -2.38% of loss in the last five trading sessions.
-Press Release reported on 05/17/21 that Desktop Metal Announces First Quarter 2021 Financial Results
+Desktop Metal Inc. (NYSE:DM) went up by 1.75% from its latest closing price compared to the recent 1-year high of $34.94.
+The company’s stock price has collected 14.31% of gains in the last five trading sessions.
+Press Release reported on 06/03/21 that Desktop Metal Qualifies 4140 Low-Alloy Steel for High-Volume Additive Manufacturing of End-Use Parts With the Production System

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.